Prehistoric Italy: Bronze Age

 The Middle Bronze Age known as the Apennine Bronze Age in Central and Southern Italy was the period when settlements were established both on lowland and upland areas.
-Hierarchy among the social groups were experienced during this period according to the tombs.
+Hierarchy among the social groups was experienced during this period according to the evidence of the tombs.
 The two-tier grave found at Toppo Daguzzo is an example of elite groups growth.
 On the top level, nearly 10 fractured skeletons have been found without any grave objects, while at the lower level eleven burials were found accompanied by different valuable pieces: 6 males with bronze weapons, 4 females with beads and a child.
 The Middle Bronze Age in Northern Italy was characterised by the Terramare culture.

-The Recent Bronze Age known as the Sub-Apennine period in Central Italy is a frame of time when sites relocated to defended locations.
+The Recent Bronze Age, known as the Sub-Apennine period in Central Italy, is a frame of time when sites relocated to defended locations.
 At this time settlement hierarchy obviously appeared in cities such as Latium and Tuscany.

-The Final Bronze Age.
-During this period, the majority of the Italian peninsula was united in the Protovillanovan culture.
-Pianello di Genga is an exception to the small cemeteries characterized for the Protovillanovan culture.
+The Final Bronze Age is the period during which the majority of the Italian peninsula was united in the Proto-Villanovan culture.
+Pianello di Genga is an exception to the small cemeteries characterized for the Proto-Villanovan culture.
 More than 500 burials were found in this cemetery which is known for its two centuries of usage by different communities.

 Polada culture

-The Polada Culture (a location near Brescia) was a cultural horizon extended from eastern Lombardy and Veneto to Emilia and Romagna, formed in the first half of 2nd millennium BC perhaps for the arrival of new people from the transalpine regions of Switzerland and Southern Germany.
+The Polada culture (Polada is a locality near Brescia) was a cultural horizon extended from eastern Lombardy and Veneto to Emilia and Romagna, formed in the first half of 2nd millennium BC perhaps for the arrival of new people from the transalpine regions of Switzerland and Southern Germany.

 The settlements were usually made up of stilt houses; the economy was characterized by agricultural and pastoral activities, hunting and fishing were also practiced as well as the metallurgy of copper and bronze (axes, daggers, pins etc.).
 Pottery was coarse and blackish.

 It was followed in the Middle Bronze Age by the facies of the pile dwellings and of the dammed settlements.